 For assigning a static IP, we have two methods, the first one is to configure the router to assign always the same IP or configuring the computer to ask always for the same IP.

-I recommend to do the first one, as is more easy to administrate.
+I recommend doing the first one, as it is easier to administrate.

 Option 1: Configuring the router